vanapallipremkumar/Currency-Converter/README.md

 ## Installation
 1) Push/Copy git repository in to your project
+	i) git pull <repository> <branch>
-2) Run the command "npm install" to install all the packages mentioned in the "package.json"
+3) Run the command "npm install" to install all the packages mentioned in the "package.json"
-3) After installing the packages run the command "npm start" to start the server
+4) After installing the packages run the command "npm start" to start the server

 ## Authentication Page
 ## Accessible Routes